sh78/sh78.github.io/_posts/2018-05-23-switching-from-macos-high-sierra-to-fedora-linux.md

 One thing I've always wanted to do is have my entire environment on a microSD card.
-This isn't very practical to use as a daily driver, but I did find the next best thing: [A tiny portable USB3 SSD that is really fast](https://www.amazon.com/gp/product/B073H552FK/).
+This isn't very practical to use as a daily driver, but I did find the next best thing: [A tiny portable USB 3 SSD that is really fast](https://www.amazon.com/gp/product/B073H552FK/).

 I'm still locked in to using macOS for work, I made two partitions on this